anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Opportunity is missed by most because it is dressed in overalls and looks like work.
+Quote: Write your plans in pencil and give God the eraser.

-By: Thomas Edison
+By: Paulo Coelho